 Harriet Glenn is originally from Colwyn Bay.
-She is studying Midwifery.
+She graduated with a degree in Midwifery.

 When looking at different universities, placement opportunities were really important to me.
 Other universities I had looked at only provided placements in big hospitals whereas Bangor gives you the opportunity to work in different types of working environment.
 I had placements in some really amazing maternity units, as well as in community units and in rural and remote settings in different parts of the country.
 It gave me more exposure to different working environments and I feel like this gave me versatility and confidence starting my career in a large inner city hospital.

 What things did you enjoy most about studying at Bangor?

 Bangor has something for everyone.
 It’s set in beautiful coastal countryside if you’re into the outdoors but it’s also only a 2 hour drive away from big cities like Liverpool and Manchester.
 Bangor itself is a great place to live, there’s plenty of university and private student accommodation and everything like shops, pubs, clubs, gyms and libraries are in waking distance from the university.